TurtleGod7/Strawberry-Puff-Bot/README.md

 The bot's discord username is `Strawberry Puff Bot#3856` and its App ID is `1338650603617910817`.
 Please use this if you need help verifying my bot.
 Also on the bot's profile the "Copy Link" option links to the Guild Install link provided above.

 By the way, currently I don't have the capabilities to have the bot running 24/7, so expect there to be lots of downtime for bot usage.
 Although. there happens to be a setting that pings you on startup if you're worrying about when you can play with the bot.
-Other then that, have fun playing with this passion project I made and make sure to thank @orckadork for the drawings!!!
+Other then that, have fun playing with this passion project I made and make sure to thank @orchadork for the drawings!!!

 ## Installation